coltongrainger/quamash/README.md

 toc: false
 ---

-Why should this notebook exist?
+Why does this notebook exist?

 - To archive [handwritten notes](raw).